Decluttering 101 – How to Declutter Your Home (A Step-by-Step-Guide)!

 Children snuggle up under blankets and leave them on the couch at bedtime.
 Magazines get tossed around, toys get left on the floor and there are times when it looks like a hurricane has gone through this room.

-However, your living room also normally does not get filled up with items that need to be tossed or given away.
+However, your living room also normally does get filled up with items that need to be tossed or given away.

 Decluttering your living room simply entails picking up items and putting them away where they belong.